ninegua/tipjar/FAQ.md

   [CANISTER_ID]
 ```

+## What is a temporary account?

+A temporary account stores your account information (i.e. a randomly generated key pair) only in a browser's local storage.
+Although it is convenient and requires no setup, you can't use the same account across different devices.
+So if you happens to clear the browser's cache or reinstall your computer, you will not be able get your account back.

+Therefore it is strongly advised to log in with [Internet Identity] to prevent losing access.
+Your cycle balance and canister lists in the temporary account will be merged into your authenticated account once you log in.

+Alternatively you may also authenticate by importing a PEM file of a ed25519 private key.
+This way you are on your own to back up and keep it secure.
+You can use [dfx] to create such a PEM file on your computer.
+For example, `dfx identity new [name]` will create a PEM file in `~/.config/dfx/identity/[name]/identity.pem`.

 ## How frequently is a canister topped up, with how many cycles?

 Tip Jar monitors all canisters on a fixed interval, e.g. every 12 hours (or sooner, depending on the latest setting).